 A: First, you will want to locate a professor who will supervise your Independent Study.
 To find a professor who is completing research in an area you're interested in, check out the Research section of the ME website.
 Once you have identified a professor, it is suggested that you email and/or visit their office hours to discuss the possibility of completing a RISE Project with them.
-Upon their agreement to oversee your RISE experience, the student should complete two steps: 1) Submit a proposal using the RISE link at least one week before the Add/Drop deadline of the semester.
+Upon their agreement to oversee your RISE experience, the student should complete two steps: 1) Submit a proposal using the RISE link by the deadline listed on the Key Dates page.

 After you submit your proposal, your professor and the Undergraduate Chair will review the proposal and either approve it or deny it.
 If it is denied, they will provide you with feedback and you can submit a new proposal.
-2) The student is required to register for the appropriate section of RISE (290,390 or 490) on Wolverine Access before submitting their proposal a week before the Add/Drop deadline.
+2) The student is required to register for the appropriate section of RISE (290,390 or 490) on Wolverine Access before submitting their proposal.

 Please note: Submitting your proposal does NOT automatically register you for the class.

 You must complete the requirement as outlined on the RISE Requirements page.

 If you are having trouble enrolling in RISE projects (290, 390, 490) via Wolverine Access, email firstname.lastname@example.org.